codefellows/seattle-ops-301n3/class-03/README.md

 - Microsegmentation
 - Virtual LANs (VLANs)

+#### Notes

+1. What does the final digit after the “/” represent in an IPv4 address?

 #### Execute

 - Configure isolated subnets using VLANs and ASA Firewall in Packet Tracer